-Our minyan has been going strong for over 33 years.
-Join us at 10:00 AM on Shabbat or Chag at GJC, in the Maslow Auditorium.
+Our minyan has been going strong for over 34 years.
+Join us at 10:00 AM on Shabbat or Chag via Zoom - email firstname.lastname@example.org for the link.
 To join our listserv, email email@example.com

 Monday, September 3, 2012